davidrhoden/davidrhoden-basic-netlify/timeline/stacks/stacks-mother-in-law-new-years-dec-31-2003.md

 ---
-title: Stacks played New Year's Eve at Ernie K-Doe's Mother-In-Law Lounge.
+title: Stacks played New Year’s Eve at Ernie K-Doe’s Mother-In-Law Lounge.
 date: 2003-12-31T22:00:00.000Z
 excerpt: I think this was the first of three New Yearses we played there.
 image: /static/img/rock/stacks/stacks-pandemic-recordings-with-andre-red.jpg